PWDR Sample Parameters subdata tree item (Powder Diffraction)

 "Command" Menu Commands

-• Load - This loads sample parameters from a previously saved .samprm file.
+- Load - This loads sample parameters from a previously saved

-• Load all - Reads a file containing a table of sample parameters and copies them to matching PWDR entries.
-The file will look something like the example here:
+Load all - Reads a file containing a table of sample parameters and copies them to matching PWDR entries.
+The file will look something like the example below.

 #filename temperature pressure ignore-me humidity